MannLabs/refquant/README.md

 ### CLI

-The CLI can be run with the following command (after activating the `conda` environment with `conda activate refquant` or if an alias was set to the refquant executable):
+The CLI can be run with the following command (after activating the `conda` environment with `conda activate refquant` or if an alias was set to the RefQuant executable):

 ```bash
 refquant -h